Nursing Home Abuse

-More often, at issue is neglect of an elder in a nursing home, rather than outright abuse.
+More often, our Los Angeles nursing home abuse attorneys have found that the issue is neglect of an elder in a nursing home, rather than outright abuse.
 Neglect is the negligent failure of the nursing home and its employees to exercise the care that a reasonable person would offer in the same situation.
 In some cases, only the individual employee is liable for nursing home abuse, while in other situations the nursing home is also liable.
 For example, an employee would be liable for secretly punishing an elder with physical abuse for not following orders.
 A nursing home would be liable for having a policy of allowing employees to punish elders through physical abuse and inadequately staffing a home so that the residents suffered malnutrition, bedsores and failed to receive appropriate medical care for the sores.

 In the case of a nursing home employee who commits physical, emotional or mental abuse against a resident, the nursing home, rather than just the employee, can be liable for abuse by showing: (1) the nursing home had advance knowledge the employee was unfit and employed him or her with conscious disregard for others' rights and safety, (2) the nursing home authorized or ratified the wrongful conduct for which damages are being awarded, or (3) the employer was personally guilty of malice, fraud or oppression.
 For example, the nursing home could be held liable under a negligent hiring theory if its owner knew that her nephew had been convicted of sexual abuse in the past and nonetheless employed the nephew as a caregiver and the nephew molested a resident.Rights of Nursing Home Residents

 Among other things, California nursing home residents must be provided nutritious food, daily care, hygiene, medical care, and infection and disease control.
+A nursing home abuse lawyer in Los Angeles can help you hold a facility accountable for violating these rights.
 The resident or his representative is entitled to choose a doctor, and the nursing home must have a program in place to guard against infection.
 Nursing home residents are entitled to fully participate in the plan for their care, and must be told in advance about changes in care or treatments.

 Staff members at nursing homes are not permitted to physically or emotionally punish residents.
-This means that, among other things, staff members cannot use physical force, demeaning words, deprivation or denial of access to programs in order to discipline a nursing home resident.Retain a San Bernardino Nursing Home Abuse Attorney
+This means that, among other things, staff members cannot use physical force, demeaning words, deprivation or denial of access to programs in order to discipline a nursing home resident.Retain a Nursing Home Abuse Attorney in Los Angeles